davidleiti/LeetCode-August-Challenge/W3D4-Decode-Ways/README.md

 # Solution

-This is yet another one of the problems for which the `Keep It Simple, Stupid` principle should have applied.
+This is yet another one of the problems for which the `Keep It Simple, Stupid` principle should have been applied earlier.

-Originally I kind of solved this issue in an overcomplicated way with a single pass of the input string and lots of conditions and exceptions, which, as it should have been clear to me by now, is not the way to go.
-After this, I found the correct solution in one of the **Discussions** threads and it dawned on me how simply this problem can be reduced to a Dynamic Programming problem.
+Originally I solved this issue in an overcomplicated way with a single pass of the input string and lots of conditions and exceptions, which, as it should have been clear by now, is not the way to go in most cases.
+After this, I stumbled upon the correct solution in one of the **Discussions** threads and I realised how simply this problem can be solved if reduced to a Dynamic Programming problem.

 The key to simplifying this problem is by traversing it in a reversed order, and considering the number of possible decoding combinations for the substring from the current index until the end of the string.
-Naturally, the last element can only be decoded in a single way, so the number of ways for the last element will be 0.
+Naturally, the last element can only be decoded in a single way, so the number of ways for the last element will be `0`.
 For the one before it, if the pair made of the last two elements is a valid one for decoding, the number of ways increases by the number of ways after the last two elements (1 in this case).
 Similarly, the entire string can be traversed one time to obtain the result in the following way:
 1. Check if the first element of the input string is `'0'`, in this case return `0` right away since no valid string can be decoded
 2. Initialise an array `combinations` with length `s.length + 1`, where the last element will be initialised with `1` and the rest with `0`, and which will hold at each index `i` the number of ways the substring of `s` between indices `i..s.length` can be decoded.